hferyoa/ElderScrolls/README.md

 # Combat Magic Overhaul
 Cast combat magic with every school of Magic.
-Grants multiple new spells for all skill levels of each school of magic (exceptt Destruction).
+Grants multiple new spells for all skill levels of each school of magic (except Destruction).
 I am toying around with two potential mappings of the types of enemy each School can affect:

 |School|Enemy List 1|Enemy List 2|
 |------|------------|------------|